luxfi/cli/cmd/commands.md

 - [`apply`](#lux-blockchain-upgrade-apply): Apply generated upgrade bytes to running Blockchain nodes to trigger a network upgrade.

-For public networks (Fuji Testnet or Mainnet), to complete this process, you must have access to the machine running your validator.
+For public networks (Testnet or Mainnet), to complete this process, you must have access to the machine running your validator.
 If the CLI is running on the same machine as your validator, it can manipulate your node's configuration automatically.
 Alternatively, the command can print the necessary instructions